adityaxcf/orphanconnect/README.md

 # OrphanConnect 🏠

 A web platform to connect orphanages in Hubli, Karnataka with donors, volunteers, and adoptive parents.
-This was developed as a 4th Semester Software Engineering (SE) and Web Technologies (WT) project.

 ## Features
 - Browse orphanages in Hubli